Skip to content

 The Remedy

-If the police don’t give a required Miranda rights warning, so what?
-What’s the legal remedy?
-Normally the remedy is what lawyers call “the exclusionary rule.”
-The judge suppresses any confessions, admissions or other statements made as the result of a Miranda violation by police.
+Without an enforceable remedy, there is no right.
+Normally the remedy is what lawyers call the exclusionary rule.
+The judge suppresses any confessions, admissions or other statements that police obtain by violating Miranda rights.
 And, the judge may suppress evidence derived from those illegal statements, as “the fruit of the poisonous tree.”

-But if the defendant exercises her “right” to testify, then the prosecutor can use her statement to impeach her.
+So far, so good?
+Sure.
+But if the defendant exercises her “right” to testify, then the prosecutor can use her illegally obtained statement to impeach her.
 So, the exclusionary rule is really only partial suppression.

 Understanding the Why